 It is important to design a good online course because learners are paying hard-earned cash for it.
 If they find no value for money their reviews will kill your business instantly.
-Always keep in mind it is mostly people who are bored that will take the time to write a bad review.
+Always keep in mind it is mostly people who are bored who will take the time to write a bad review.

-People who are productive will not have time to sit and write that good review unless you asked them directly for it.
+People who are productive will not have time to sit and write that good review unless you ask them directly for it.
 So in the end, the bad reviews will outweigh the good ones by far but it does not help your cause.